goldenbabs/devconference/README.md

 # devconference

-a simple one page web with a registeration form
+a simple one page web with a registeration form using React